Adroiti/docs-for-code-review-tools/RuboCop/Style-MethodCalledOnDoEndBlock.md

-Pattern: Method called on do end block
+Pattern: Method call on `do...end` block

 Issue: -

 ## Description

-This cop checks for methods called on a do...end block.
+This cop checks for methods called on a `do...end` block.
 The point of this check is that it's easy to miss the call tacked on to the block when reading code.